MediciHouse07/Learning_Records/bilkent_inter_micro.md

 - get a relation between all good x and y
 - income expantion path
 - y star putted at the very end

+# Lecture 16

+0000<->1800

+2023/05/05

+- based on your preference, you prefer different policy
+- indirect utility function v Px Py I
+- x with tax on good
+- put tax on the good, people are worse off
+- GOV is indifferent on taxing what
+- why the x star and y star has I in it